Electronic Hours of Service Regulations

 The Hours of Service regulations apply to drivers who operate commercial motor vehicles such as semi-trucks and city and school buses, also known as CMVs.
 A vehicle will be classified as a CMV if it:

 Weighs over 10,000 poundsHas a gross vehicle weight or combination weight rating of 10,001 or more poundsCan transport 16 or more people, including the driver; or nine or more people for paid transport purposesTransports hazardous materials that require placards

 If your vehicle fits into one of these categories, then you are required to comply to Hours of Service regulations and maintain a qualified Hours of Service log.

 Hours of Service Statuses and Rules

+Electronic driver hours of service devices help to automatically track, manage and share data with increased ease and accuracy.
 In your Hours of Service log, you will log four types of behavior, known as statuses.
-These include:

 - Driving: This is the active driving you do in the vehicle.

 - Off Duty: These are the hours you are not working.